 What will happen to the buildings on campus currently housing programs that are being realigned?

-Implementation and transition teams will work with each program on its geography and phasing of any move.
+Transition teams will work with each program on its geography and phasing of any move.
 Until otherwise directed, programs will remain in their current space and offices.

 Will this impact accreditation for my school or program?

 The goal of these organizational changes is to further strengthen our degree programs and academic units.
-The implementation teams will take program accreditation requirements into consideration throughout the process and work directly with you on any reporting that needs to be made.
+The transition teams will take program accreditation requirements into consideration throughout the process and work directly with you on any reporting that needs to be made.